-The behavior space consists of the sequences of states and actions taken by the agent.
-What a state represents depends on the agent, but generally speaking, a state can be understood as a vector of numbers, and an agent's behavior is a series of these vectors.
-For the robotics examples from Sec.~\ref{sec:usageexamples}, a state describes the joint angles and positions of the robotic skeleton, which can easily be 20 and more dimensions.
+The behaviour space comprises the sequences of states and agent actions.
+What a state represents depends on the agent, but a state generally can be understood as a vector of numbers, with the agent's behaviour being a series of these vectors.
+In our robotics examples (see Sec.~\ref{sec:usageexamples}), the joint angles and positions of the robotic skeleton constitute the state, which could easily extend to 20 dimensions or more.

-Our work focuses on agents whose behavior can be represented in the form of videos or images \changed{\st{such that the user can rate them}}.
-Our system is not set up to learn from the videos or images themselves, albeit this would not fundamentally change our setup as long as a distance metric between videos can be used to represent each behavior in a lower-dimensional space.

-Since the state is changing over time, we can treat it as $n$-dimensional time series data.
-Different behaviors are likely to have different lengths.
-Hence, all our analysis and visualization algorithms will need to deal with multi-variate time series data of varying lengths.
-Given that the users shall explore the behavior data (see next section for details), there is a \emph{need for reducing the dimensionality} of the behavior space.
+Our work focused on agents whose behaviour can be represented in the form of videos or images\changed{\st{ such that the user can rate them}}.
+Although the system was not set up to learn from the videos or images themselves, doing so would not fundamentally change the setup, as long as a distance metric between videos can serve to represent each behaviour in a lower-dimensional space.
+Since the state changes over time, it can be handled as $n$-dimensional time-series data. behaviours are likely to differ in their length, so all analysis and visualisation algorithms applied had to be able to cope with multi-variate time-series data of varying lengths.
+User exploration of the behaviour data (detailed in \ref{sec:taskanalysis}) created a need for reducing the dimensionality of the behaviour space.

 \changed{For our purposes, a sequence's frame rate is 30 images per second.
 Since the video clips in this setting are one second long, each behaviour is defined as a sequence of 30 frames.
 Other settings should be equally viable, though.
 Longer clips can give the model more information but grow harder for a human to judge.
 This tradeoff needs to be balanced.}